swapnilsparsh/DevEmpire/CONTRIBUTING.md

 ### Step 2 : Branch

 Create a new branch.
-Use its name to identify the issue your addressing.
+Use its name to identify the issue you addressing.

 ```bash
 # It will create a new branch with name Branch_Name and switch to that branch